bwwwl/Base64-audio-decoder/README.md

 # Base64-audio-decoder
-Convert Base64 data to wav audio files
+An R script to convert Base64 data (in CSV files) to WAV audio files.